Dudley Training College for Teachers

 Dudley Training College for Teachers (Men and Women), later renamed Dudley College of Education, existed for 68 years in Dudley, a town once in Worcestershire, now in the West Midlands.
-The college opened in 1909, it was taken over by Wolverhampton Polytechnic in 1977, and the college's grand Edwardian building was demolished in 2002, 93 years after it had been built.
+The college opened in 1909.
+It was taken over by Wolverhampton Polytechnic in 1977.
+The college's grand Edwardian building was demolished in 2002, 93 years after it had been built.